benjaminho1998/weather-app/README.md

 # Weather App

 ### Description
-I am still currently working on this, but when complete, it will be a web app that displays current and forecasted weather information for a desired location.
-A song will also be recommended based on the current weather and time.

-### How to run

-### How to use
+This is a web app where users can input any city and have the weather for the next week displayed for it.

 ### Technologies
 - React.js
 - CSS
+- 3rd Party API's
-- OpenCage API
+- Axios